The Only Mammals That Can Fly

 Bulldog Bats

-Bulldog bats are one of 2 species belonging to the genus Noctilio of the Noctilionidae family of microbats, namely the greater bulldog bat (Noctilio leporinus) and the lesser bulldog bat (Noctilio albiventris).
-These bats derive their name from their bulldog-like appearance, which can be attributed to the cheek pouches where they store their food.
-Additionally, they are also known as fisherman bats; the greater bulldog bat in particular.
+Bulldog bats are 2 species belonging to the genus Noctilio of the Noctilionidae family of microbats: the greater bulldog bat (Noctilio leporinus) and the lesser bulldog bat (Noctilio albiventris).
+They get their name from their bulldog-like faces, caused by the cheek pouches where they store their food.
+They are also known as fisherman bats — the greater bulldog bat in particular, which scoops fish from the water.

 Disc-winged Bats

-The Thyropteridae family of bats, commonly known as disc-winged bats, comprises 5 species belonging to the genus Thyroptera.
-If bulldog bats derive their name from their cheek pouches, disc-winged bats derive theirs from the suction cups on their thumbs and ankles which help them to cling to smooth surfaces, such as banana leaves.
-The best examples of disc-winged bats would be the Spix’s disk-winged bat (Thyroptera tricolor) and Peter’s disk-winged bat (Thyroptera discifera).
+The Thyropteridae family, commonly known as disc-winged bats, has 5 species belonging to the genus Thyroptera.
+If bulldog bats are named for their cheek pouches, disc-winged bats are named for the tiny suction cups on their thumbs and ankles, which help them cling to smooth surfaces such as banana leaves.
+The best examples are Spix's disk-winged bat (Thyroptera tricolor) and Peter's disk-winged bat (Thyroptera discifera).

 False Vampire Bats

-The Megadermatidae family of bats has 5 species belonging to 4 different genera, namely the Cardioderma, Lavia, Macroderma, and Megaderma, to its credit.
-The ghost bat (Macroderma gigas), endemic to Australia, is perhaps the most popular member of this family.
-A threatened species, it derives its name from its whitish pale gray ghost-like appearance.
-Other well-known species include the greater false vampire bat (Megaderma lyra), lesser false vampire bat (Megaderma spasma), and the heart-nosed bat (Cardioderma cor).
+The Megadermatidae family has 5 species belonging to 4 different genera: Cardioderma, Lavia, Macroderma, and Megaderma.
+The ghost bat (Macroderma gigas), found only in Australia, is perhaps the most famous member.
+It is a threatened species, and gets its name from its whitish, pale-gray, ghost-like look.
+Other well-known species are the greater false vampire bat (Megaderma lyra), the lesser false vampire bat (Megaderma spasma), and the heart-nosed bat (Cardioderma cor).

 Free-tailed Bats

-One of the largest family of bats, the Molossidae family comprises over 100 species spread over 18 genera.
-These bats earn their name from their relatively long tail.
-The family has some of the fastest flying bats to its credit, such as the Mexican free-tailed bat (Tadarida brasiliensis) which is known to clock speeds of 40 mph.
-Other popular members of this family include the Brazilian free-tailed bat (Tadarida brasiliensis), western mastiff bat (Eumops perotis), European free-tailed bat (Tadarida insignis), etc.
+One of the largest bat families, the Molossidae family has over 100 species spread over 18 genera.
+These bats are named for their relatively long tail.
+The family includes some of the fastest-flying bats, such as the Mexican free-tailed bat (Tadarida brasiliensis), which can clock speeds of 40 mph.
+Other popular members are the Brazilian free-tailed bat (Tadarida brasiliensis), the western mastiff bat (Eumops perotis), and the European free-tailed bat (Tadarida insignis).

 Funnel-eared Bats

-Funnel-eared bats are the 11 species of the Natalidae family, spread across 3 genera; genus Chilonatalus, Natalus, and Nyctiellus.
-True to their name, these bats have typical funnel-shaped ears.
-Popular species include the Cuban funnel-eared bat (Chilonatalus micropus), Mexican funnel-eared bat (Natalus stramineus), Gervais’s funnel-eared bat (Nyctiellus lepidus), etc.
+Funnel-eared bats are the 11 species of the Natalidae family, spread across 3 genera: Chilonatalus, Natalus, and Nyctiellus.
+True to their name, these bats have funnel-shaped ears.
+Popular species include the Cuban funnel-eared bat (Chilonatalus micropus), the Mexican funnel-eared bat (Natalus stramineus), and Gervais's funnel-eared bat (Nyctiellus lepidus).

 Horseshoe Bats

-Horseshoe bats are the 85 species belonging to the Rhinolophidae family of bats, which are clubbed into the lone genus, genus Rhinolophus.
-They are named horseshoe bats because of the horseshoe-shaped protrusion on their nose, which helps them to direct sound waves in a particular direction when using echolocation.
-Among the most popular species of this family are the greater horseshoe bat (Rhinolophus ferrumequinum), lesser horseshoe bat (Rhinolophus hipposideros), Mediterranean horseshoe bat (Rhinolophus euryale), etc.
+Horseshoe bats are the 85 species in the Rhinolophidae family, all grouped into a single genus, Rhinolophus.
+They are named for the horseshoe-shaped flap on their nose, which helps them aim their sound waves in a particular direction when using echolocation.
+Among the most popular species are the greater horseshoe bat (Rhinolophus ferrumequinum), the lesser horseshoe bat (Rhinolophus hipposideros), and the Mediterranean horseshoe bat (Rhinolophus euryale).

 Kitti's Hog-nosed Bats

-The Craseonycteridae family of bats is made up of its lone extant member, the Kitti’s hog-nosed bat (Craseonycteris thonglongyai).
-Also known as the bumblebee bat, it is the smallest bat in the world and, according to some sources, the world’s smallest mammal as well.
-It derives its name from its pig-like snout.
-Sadly, the species is enlisted as a vulnerable species in the International Union for Conservation of Nature’s (IUCN) Red List of Threatened Species.
+The Craseonycteridae family has just one living member: Kitti's hog-nosed bat (Craseonycteris thonglongyai).
+Also known as the bumblebee bat, it is the smallest bat in the world and, according to some sources, the world's smallest mammal too.
+It gets its name from its pig-like snout.
+Sadly, it is listed as a vulnerable species on the International Union for Conservation of Nature's (IUCN) Red List of Threatened Species.

 Leaf-nosed Bats

-Leaf-nosed bats or New World leaf-nosed bats to be precise, are members of the Phyllostomidae family.
-A highly diverse family of bats, it has 192 species spread across 56 genera to its credit.
-The most popular members of this family include the three notorious blood-thirsty species of vampire bats, the common vampire bat (Desmodus rotundus), white-winged vampire bat (Diaemus youngi) and the hairy-legged vampire bat (Diphylla ecaudata), as well as the spectral bat (Vampyrum spectrum), which boasts of being the largest carnivorous bat in the world.
+Leaf-nosed bats — or New World leaf-nosed bats, to be precise — are members of the Phyllostomidae family.
+This is a very diverse family, with 192 species spread across 56 genera.
+Its most famous members include the three notorious, blood-feeding species of vampire bats: the common vampire bat (Desmodus rotundus), the white-winged vampire bat (Diaemus youngi), and the hairy-legged vampire bat (Diphylla ecaudata).
+The family also includes the spectral bat (Vampyrum spectrum), the largest carnivorous bat in the world.

 Mouse-tailed Bats

-Mouse-tailed bats are the 6 species of insectivorous bats which together form the Rhinopomatidae family.
-These species are clubbed together into the Rhinopoma genus.
-As their name suggests, they have a long tail, which―unlike that of other tailed species―is not connected to their wing membrane.
-The most popular members of this family include the small mouse-tailed bat (Rhinopoma muscatellum), lesser mouse-tailed bat, (Rhinopoma hardwickei) and the greater mouse-tailed bat (Rhinopoma microphyllum).
+Mouse-tailed bats are the 6 species of insect-eating bats that make up the Rhinopomatidae family, all grouped into the genus Rhinopoma.
+As their name suggests, they have a long tail — but unlike other tailed bats, their tail is not joined to their wing membrane.
+The most popular members include the small mouse-tailed bat (Rhinopoma muscatellum), the lesser mouse-tailed bat (Rhinopoma hardwickei), and the greater mouse-tailed bat (Rhinopoma microphyllum).

 Mustached Bats

-Also known as ghost-faced bats or naked-backed bats, mustached bats are the 13 species which together form the Mormoopidae family.
-These 13 species are classified into 2 genera: genus Mormoopsand genus Pteronotus, with the latter classified into two subgenera: Phyllodia and Pteronotus.
-The Parnell’s mustached bat (Pteronotus parnellii), Antillean ghost-faced bat (Mormoops blainvillii), Davy’s naked-backed bat (Pteronotus davyi), etc., are the most popular species of this family.
+Also known as ghost-faced bats or naked-backed bats, mustached bats are the 13 species that make up the Mormoopidae family.
+These species are split into 2 genera: Mormoops and Pteronotus, with the latter divided into two subgenera, Phyllodia and Pteronotus.
+The Parnell's mustached bat (Pteronotus parnellii), the Antillean ghost-faced bat (Mormoops blainvillii), and Davy's naked-backed bat (Pteronotus davyi) are among the most popular species.

 New Zealand Short-tailed Bats

-A unique family of bats, the Mystacinidae family comprises 2 species―the critically endangered New Zealand greater short-tailed bat (Mystacina robusta) and the New Zealand lesser short-tailed bat (Mystacina tuberculata).
-These bats are unique because unlike other bats, they spend more time on the ground than flying.
-Therefore, their claws are armed with additional projections to help them dig the ground.
+A unique family, the Mystacinidae family has 2 species: the critically endangered New Zealand greater short-tailed bat (Mystacina robusta) and the New Zealand lesser short-tailed bat (Mystacina tuberculata).
+These bats are special because, unlike most bats, they spend more time on the ground than in the air.
+Their claws even have extra little projections to help them dig in the ground.

 Sac-winged Bats

-The Emballonuridae family of bats, commonly known as the sac-winged bats, has to its credit 51 species, spread across 13 genera.
-It boasts of some of the smallest species, some of which measure no more than 3.5 cm in length.
-The sac-shaped glands in their wings, from which they get their common name, are used to attract mates during the mating season.
-Most popular species include the greater sac-winged bat (Saccopteryx bilineata), Amazonian sac-winged bat (Saccopteryx gymnura), and ghost bats, i.e., species belonging to genus Diclidurus.
+The Emballonuridae family, commonly known as the sac-winged bats, has 51 species spread across 13 genera.
+It includes some of the smallest bats, a few measuring no more than 3.5 cm long.
+The sac-shaped glands in their wings, which give them their name, are used to attract mates during the mating season.
+The most popular species include the greater sac-winged bat (Saccopteryx bilineata), the Amazonian sac-winged bat (Saccopteryx gymnura), and the ghost bats — species belonging to the genus Diclidurus.

 Slit-faced Bats

-Slit-faced bats or hollow-faced bats are the 16 described species which together form the Nycteridae family.
-They derive their name from the long slit that runs down their face, probably assisting them in echolocation.
-Most popular species include the large slit-faced bat (Nycteris grandis), dwarf slit-faced bat (Nycteris nana), Malayan slit-faced bat (Nycteris tragata), and the Andersen’s slit-faced bat (Nycteris aurita).
+Slit-faced bats, or hollow-faced bats, are the 16 described species that make up the Nycteridae family.
+They get their name from the long slit that runs down their face, which probably helps them with echolocation.
+The most popular species include the large slit-faced bat (Nycteris grandis), the dwarf slit-faced bat (Nycteris nana), the Malayan slit-faced bat (Nycteris tragata), and Andersen's slit-faced bat (Nycteris aurita).

 Smokey Bats

-Smokey bats are the two species of bats, namely Amorphochilus schnablii and Furipterus horrens, belonging to the Furipteridae family.
-They are also called thumbless bats at times, as they enclose their thumbs in their wings, making it appear as if they don’t have thumbs at all.
-These bats are mostly seen in large groups with up to 300 individuals at times.
+Smokey bats are the two species Amorphochilus schnablii and Furipterus horrens, which belong to the Furipteridae family.
+They are sometimes called thumbless bats, because they tuck their thumbs into their wings, making it look as if they have no thumbs at all.
+These bats are usually seen in large groups, sometimes with up to 300 individuals at a time.

 Sucker-footed Bats

-Sucker-footed bats are the two species belonging to the genus Myzopoda, found in Madagascar, namely the Madagascar sucker-footed bat (Myzopoda aurita) and the western sucker-footed bat (Myzopoda schliemanni).
-These bats derive their name from the tiny cup-like structures on their wrists and ankles, similar to the ones seen in disc-winged bats.
-Sucker-footed bats are most often seen on or around the Traveller’s tree.
+Sucker-footed bats are the two species belonging to the genus Myzopoda, found in Madagascar: the Madagascar sucker-footed bat (Myzopoda aurita) and the western sucker-footed bat (Myzopoda schliemanni).
+They get their name from the tiny cup-like structures on their wrists and ankles, similar to those of disc-winged bats.
+Sucker-footed bats are most often seen on or around the Traveler's tree.

 Vesper Bats

-The Vespertilionidae family of bats is the largest and hands-down the most diverse, with over 300 species to its credit.
-These species are also known as common bats or evening bats; ‘vesper‘ meaning evening in Latin.
-The lack of well-developed nasal structures in these species is compensated for by enlarged ears to support echolocation.
-Then again, some of these bats are brilliant in the air.
-For instance, the species belonging to genus Nyctalus are capable of hunting birds in flight.
-The considerably lengthy list of most popular vesper bats includes species like the chocolate wattled bat (Chalinolobus morio), serotine bat (Eptesicus serotinus), common pipistrelle (Pipistrellus pipistrellus), Peter’s trumpet-eared bat (Phoniscus jagorii), birdlike noctule (Nyctalus aviator), and so on.
+The Vespertilionidae family is the largest and, hands down, the most diverse family of bats, with over 300 species.
+These bats are also known as common bats or evening bats — "vesper" means evening in Latin.
+They don't have well-developed nose structures, so they make up for it with enlarged ears that help with echolocation.
+Some are brilliant fliers: species in the genus Nyctalus can even catch birds in flight.
+The long list of popular vesper bats includes the chocolate wattled bat (Chalinolobus morio), the serotine bat (Eptesicus serotinus), the common pipistrelle (Pipistrellus pipistrellus), Peter's trumpet-eared bat (Phoniscus jagorii), and the birdlike noctule (Nyctalus aviator).

-So, the different species of bats found on the planet are classified into 18 families and grouped into 2 types on the basis of their physical and behavioral traits.
-Also worth noting, is the role they play in the ecosystem.
-For starters, they share a mutualistic relationship with plants, wherein plants provide them food and they, in turn, help plants with pollination.
-Besides that, bats also help in keeping a check on the insect population.
-A single brown bat can eat hundreds of mosquito-sized insects within an hour.
-And yet, they are killed incessantly for food, and even worse, due to the superstitious beliefs associated with them.
+So, the different species of bats on the planet are sorted into 18 families and two main types, based on their physical and behavioral traits.
+It is also worth thinking about the important role they play in nature.
+For starters, they share a mutualistic relationship with plants: the plants give them food, and in return the bats help the plants by spreading pollen.
+Bats also help keep insect numbers down — a single brown bat can eat hundreds of mosquito-sized insects in just one hour.
+And yet, bats are still killed for food and, even worse, because of the superstitions people believe about them.

-Together, these beliefs, their culling for food, and more recently, the White-nose Syndrome (WNS), have taken a toll on the population of bats.
-That says a lot about the presence of 26 species of bats as Critically Endangered and 51 as Endangered in the IUCN Red List.
+Together, these superstitions, the hunting for food, and more recently a disease called White-nose Syndrome (WNS) have taken a heavy toll on bat numbers.
+That is why 26 species of bats are now listed as Critically Endangered and 51 as Endangered on the IUCN Red List.